cosmology-api/cosmology.api/docs/quickstart.rst

-If you have a static type checker handy and use it on the previous examples it should be complaining that :class:`~cosmolopy.api.StandardCosmology`, :class:`~cosmolopy.api.DarkEnergyComponent`, and :class:`~cosmolopy.api.HasOmegaDE0` are missing type hints.
+If you have a static type checker handy and use it on the previous examples it should be complaining that :class:`~cosmology.api.StandardCosmology`, :class:`~cosmology.api.DarkEnergyComponent`, and :class:`~cosmology.api.HasOmegaDE0` are missing type hints.

 The Cosmology API Protocols are `generic
 <https://peps.python.org/pep-0484/#generics>`_ with respect to the return types